 - A legalized marriage license, if you have one

-- A copy of the legalized divorce decree, if either you or your partner were previously married
+- A copy of your legalized divorce decree, if either you or your partner were previously married

 - You may need to provide additional documents, depending on your circumstances and country of origin